 [Heading inserted by No. 25 of 1985 s.
 19.]

-82. Power to carry out works under this Part
+82. Power to carry out works

 (1) Subject to this Act and any relevant Act, the Minister may carry out works for the purposes of this Act or any relevant Act that are related to the conservation, protection or management of water resources.